Durga Khote

-Durga Khote (14 January 1905 − 22 September 1991) was an Indian actress, beginning as one of the foremost leading ladies of her times, she remained active in Hindi and Marathi cinema, as well as theatre, for over 50 years, starring in around 200 films and numerous theatre productions.
+Durga Khote (née Vita Lad; 14 January 1905 − 22 September 1991) was an Indian actress, beginning as one of the foremost leading ladies of her time.
+She remained active in Hindi and Marathi cinema, as well as theatre, for over 50 years, starring in around 200 films and numerous theatre productions.

 In 2000, in a millennium issue, India Today named her among "100 People Who Shaped India", noting: "Durga Khote marks the pioneering phase for women in Indian Cinema", she was one of the first women from respectable families to enter the film industry, thus breaking a social taboo.

-She also ranks among the top ten actresses in mother roles in Hindi cinema, most notable among them were as Jodhabai in K. Asif's Mughal-e-Azam (1960); as Kaikeyi in Vijay Bhatt's classic Bharat Milap (1942); her other memorable roles as mother were in Charnon Ki Dasi (1941); Mirza Ghalib (1954); Bobby (1973) and Bidaai (1974).
+She also ranks among the top ten actresses in mother roles in Hindi cinema, most notable among them were as Jodhabai in K. Asif's Mughal-e-Azam (1960), which earned her a nomination for the Filmfare Award for Best Supporting Actress; as Kaikeyi in Vijay Bhatt's classic Bharat Milap (1942); her other memorable roles as mother were in Charnon Ki Dasi (1941); Mirza Ghalib (1954); Bobby (1973) and Bidaai (1974), winning the Filmfare Award for Best Supporting Actress for the lattermost.
 She has received the highest award in Indian cinema, the Dadasaheb Phalke Award (1983), for lifetime contribution to Indian cinema.

 Early life

-Khote was born as Vita Lad to a Konkan Brahmin family which hailed from Goa and spoke Konkani at home.
+Khote was born as Vita Lad to a Konkani Brahmin family which hailed from Goa and spoke Konkani at home.
 Her father's name was Pandurang Shamrao Lad and her mother's name was Manjulabai.
 She grew up in a large Hindu joint family in Kandewadi.
-She was educated at Cathedral High School and St. Xavier's College where she studied for B.A.
-While still a college-going teenager, she married into the Khote family and settled down with her husband.
+She was educated at Cathedral High School and St. Xavier's College where she studied for a Bachelor of Arts degree.
+While still a college-going teenager, she married into the Khote family and settled down with her husband Vishwanath Khote.

 By the age of 26, Durga Khote was a widowed mother with two young sons; Bakul and Harin.
 She had to seek work in film to support her children.
 In doing so, she became a pioneer of sorts: She hailed from a traditional family and the film industry was regarded as the preserve of the base and the bawdy.
 Also, most of the female characters were played by men at the time.